 To maintain and expand its position in the fast-moving retail market, it is essential Missguided understands what its customers want.
 With the goal of creating an excellent and unique experience for every customer in mind, the digital team at Missguided turned to Optimizely in 2016.
-To help deliver on its customer-first mission, Missguided has since been using Optimizely for online experimentation, personalisation and recommendations.
+To help deliver on its customer-first mission, Missguided has since been using Optimizely for online experimentation, personalization and recommendations.

 Driving innovation through experimentation in all areas of the business

 At Missguided experimentation is playing a key role in optimising the customer experience, driving sales and mitigating the risk of introducing bold new service offerings.
-Optimizely is being used by various teams across the organisation to leverage online experiments in many different use cases.
+Optimizely is being used by various teams across the organization to leverage online experiments in many different use cases.

-One group of experiments was focussed on testing how customers respond to different types of product badging using images vs. live text to highlight new products, items back in stock, and special collections such as petite or plus size.
+One group of experiments was focused on testing how customers respond to different types of product badging using images vs. live text to highlight new products, items back in stock, and special collections such as petite or plus size.
 Deploying the most successful badging type resulted in a 300% uplift in click-through rates for featured products.

 Another area of experimentation was led by the ‘Studio’, the team responsible for website imagery within Missguided.
 Aiming to better understand how customers react to visuals, the team used Optimizely to test if customers would like to ‘shop the look’, view 360-degree spins or hover over images, resulting in a significant increase in conversions.

 Trusting that experimentation is a viable method of evaluating business models, Missguided also decided to test a new premium service, that offers unlimited free next day delivery for a year.
 To manage the risk associated with the new service and to check its commercial value, this offering was first made available to a small group of customers.
 With Optimizely data showing a conversion uplift of 177%, ‘unicorn delivery’ was soon rolled out to the entire customer base.